 The importance of Indigenous involvement is not only reflected in industry experience and practices.
-In AWC, both the 2017 National Aquaculture Strategy144 and the 2017 Productivity Commission Inquiry Report into Marine Fisheries and Aquaculture145 highlight the mutually beneficial outcomes that can be achieved through improvements in relationships between industry operators and Indigenous communities.
+In AWC, both the 2017 National Aquaculture Strategy149 and the 2017 Productivity Commission Inquiry Report into Marine Fisheries and Aquaculture150 highlight the mutually beneficial outcomes that can be achieved through improvements in relationships between industry operators and Indigenous communities.
 In November 2018, the Australian Government enacted legislation changing the Indigenous Land Corporation to the Indigenous Land and Sea Corporation, with a responsibility to help Indigenous groups with fishing licences, aquaculture and water allocations.

 Critical parts of the Training Package covered by AHLCLM IRC are qualifications and skill sets related to the Indigenous Rangers, Indigenous Protection Areas, Aboriginal sites work, and Indigenous land management activities, including fire.
-In 2018, the Federal Government announced an extension of funding for the Indigenous Rangers program to support 123 ranger groups until 2021, with an estimated workforce of almost 3,000 Indigenous Australians (approximately 750 Full Time Equivalent).
-In Sustainable Land Sector Development in Northern Australia146 it was noted that approximately half of Australia's conservation estate was made up of Indigenous Protected Areas.
-The combined funding for programs related to Indigenous rangers and Indigenous
+In 2018, the Federal Government announced an extension of funding for the Indigenous

-144 Department of Agriculture and Water Resources, 2017, National Aquaculture Strategy, Canberra, August.
+149 Department of Agriculture and Water Resources, 2017, National Aquaculture Strategy, Canberra, August.

-145 Productivity Commission, 2016, Marine Fisheries and Aquaculture, Final Report
+150 Productivity Commission, 2016, Marine Fisheries and Aquaculture, Final Report